 - Turning a blind eye to inventory

 These measures are likely to result in customer dissatisfaction and as a restaurant, the last thing you want to do is leave a bad taste in your customer’s mouth.
+Fair menu costing is essential for any restaurants and it is something that all restaurateurs must learn.

 Customers are sitting at your tables for your menu – so preserve it!
 Restaurateurs looking for a quick fix often default to raising menu prices in order to widen their margins.
 This is the easiest way to earn customer distrust and damage relationships with the life blood of your business, your customers.
 On a psychological level, bumping up your prices creates a new perceived quality level in your customer’s brains.
 Once they see higher prices, they expect higher degrees of service, quality, and experience – often higher than your restaurant is equipped to provide.
 A raise in menu prices usually comes hand in hand with a restaurant strategy pivot.
 If you’re making the change just to cover your costs instead of providing your customers with a new and wholesome experience to go with it, you’ll quickly find yourself with empty seats.